 JPMorgan to exclude Petronas, Pertamina from EM ESG index

-NEW YORK, June 15 (Reuters) - Malaysian company Petronas and Indonesia’s Pertamina are on a watchlist for removal from JPMorgan’s ESG EMBI index, the bank said in a statement on Tuesday.
+NEW YORK, June 15 (Reuters) - Malaysian state-owned energy company Petronas and Indonesian counterpart Pertamina are on a watchlist for removal from JPMorgan’s ESG EMBI index, the bank said in a statement on Tuesday.

 The decline in score is also related to "ongoing exposure to multiple incidents related to human rights" and "the ongoing political situation in Myanmar."